Supporting Your School Experience

 application process and student life.

-Our Guidance Counsellor is also available to support students with their own specific personal needs – your child can to talk through any issue with our specially trained counsellor who can give them confidential, impartial and supportive advice and direct them and you to additional support services if appropriate.
+Our Guidance Counsellors are also available to support students with their own specific personal needs – your child can to talk through any issue with our specially trained counsellor who can give them confidential, impartial and supportive advice and direct them and you to additional support services if appropriate.

 School Completion Programme